Adyem/ctoc-cobol-transpiler/docs/getting_started.md

    cat build/minimal_program.cblc
    ```

 The `docs/cli_usage_examples.md` file contains additional flag combinations.
-The forward CBL-C to COBOL pipeline will return once the code generator is wired into the CLI; until then, `--direction cblc-to-cobol` reports a diagnostic instead of writing output.
+The forward CBL-C to COBOL pipeline is still stabilizing.
+By default the automated test suite skips the forward translation scenarios until file/record lowering is complete.
+Once you have an experimental build that covers those features, set `CTOC_ENABLE_FORWARD_TRANSLATION=1` in your environment and re-run the tests to exercise the CBL-C→COBOL direction end to end.

 ## New Language and Diagnostics Features